apache/nuttx/configs/sabre-6quad/README.txt

    CPU (which may not be CPU0).
 Perhaps that should be a spinlock to prohibit execution of interrupts on CPU0 when other CPUs are in a critical section?

-   2016-11-15:  When the critical section is used to lock a resource that is also used by interupt handling, I believe that what is required is that the interrupt handling logic must also take the spinlock.
+   2016-11-17:  A fix was added to sched/irq/irq_csection that should correct this problem.
+When the critical section is used to lock a resource that is also used by interupt handling, the interrupt handling logic must also take the spinlock.
 This will cause the interrupt handlers on other CPUs to spin until leave_critical_section() is called.
+More verification is needed, however.

 2. Cache Concurency.
 This is a complex problem.
 There is logic in place now to clean CPU0 D-cache before starting a new CPU and for invalidating the D-Cache